 Case in point, check out Schwab Small Cap Equity Fund (SWSCX), managed by Wei Li, Iain Clayton, and Holly Emerson.
 Their 340-stock portfolio has a turnover of 108%, effectively meaning that each year, on average, the entire portfolio turns over (and then a little more on top).
 Capital-gains distributions have historically been meaningful in size.

-While small-cap stocks showed some energy in 2025’s second half, they have lagged their large-cap peers in recent years, as the market has been dominated by the “Magnificent Seven” mega-cap stocks.
-Still, SWSCX has managed to return an annualized 10.3% since inception, and that’s not too shabby.
+Small-cap stocks showed some energy in 2025’s second half and have outperformed their large-cap peers in 2026, too.
+But zooming out to the past few years, they’ve lagged while the market has been dominated by the “Magnificent Seven” mega-cap stocks.
+Still, SWSCX has managed to return an annualized 10.1% since inception, and that’s not too shabby.
 Also, while the strategy itself is pretty aggressive compared to other strategies, it actually presents pretty average-level risk among small-cap blend funds.

 Want to learn more about SWSCX?
 Check out the Schwab provider site.